-Truancy Procedures for the 2017-2018 School Year
+Truancy Procedures for the 2021-2022 School Year:

-Upon receiving a completed Truant Student Referral Form, a “first letter” will be sent to the parents explaining the law and informing them that it is their responsibility to get their child(ren) to school every day in a timely manner.
-A return-to-school deadline date will be included in a letter with a copy sent to the referring school official.
+Upon receiving a completed Truancy Student Referral Form, a “first letter” will be sent to the parents explaining the law and informing them that it is their responsibility to get their child(ren) to school every day in a timely manner.
+A return-to-school deadline date will be included in the letter and a copy sent to the referring school official.
 Please review that letter and the return date.

 Contact Paula Miller via email if the child does not return within one week of the deadline.
 Please do not contact Paula on the first day the student misses.
 We ask that you give the process one week to work while you contact parents, talk to the truant’s friends, and follow up at your building level.